alessiosac/virtualNetwork/README.md

 The project conatins some files used as input file and the results of the execution on theme named `<file>Virtual.txt`.

+The `tester` folder cointains the files that are needed for the second phase.

 **How to load graph on `mininet` on Windows**